GreyyDaze/frontend-interview-task/README.md

 - Pagination UI with total listings count.
 - Skeleton loaders and spinner for list page.
 - Code splitting: lazily loaded details route with Suspense fallback.

+Updated the code:
+- Real API integration: Fetches from Mashvisor API with fallback to extended mock data.
+- Data source note: UI shows information about API integration and fallback behavior.